MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/reporting/Get-UserAnalyticsConfig.md

 ## PARAMETERS

 ### -Identity
 The Identity parameter specifies the user email address that you want to view.
-You can use any value that uniquely identifies the user.
-For example:

 - Email address